Kardelio/PlayerWatcherPaperMCPlugin/README.md

 * Server start up
 * Player join server
 * Player death

+AGAIN, For more information about the keys and what their intended functionality is to toggle between, please see the [Remote Config Keys README File](REMOTE_CONFIG_KEYS.md)

 TODO: I want to add a time to live for this value too, so after X amount of time the server automatically re-fetches the values